SomyaPanchal/VeriMedia/README.md

 # VeriMedia

-VeriMedia is an AI-powered tool designed to analyze media content for ethical reporting on topics related to refugees, migrants, and forcibly displaced populations.
+VeriMedia is an AI-powered tool designed to help journalists, content creators, and the general public analyze media content for ethical and accurate reporting.

 ## Features

-- **Text Analysis**: Analyze text documents for xenophobic language, misinformation, and harmful content
+- **Text Analysis**: Analyze text documents for problematic language, misinformation, and harmful content
-- **Audio Analysis**: Transcribe and analyze audio recordings for problematic speech
+- **Audio Analysis**: Transcribe and analyze audio recordings for ethical considerations
-- **Video Analysis**: Extract audio from videos, transcribe, and analyze for harmful content
+- **Video Analysis**: Extract audio from videos, transcribe, and analyze for content improvement
-- **Xenophobic Language Detection**: Identify potentially problematic words with word cloud visualization
+- **Language Detection**: Identify potentially problematic words with word cloud visualization
 - **Comprehensive Reports**: Get detailed analysis reports with toxicity levels and improvement suggestions
 - **PDF Export**: Download analysis results as PDF reports